jdegand/memoized/README.md

 - Type one letter and there will be a few second re-run of the whole list.
 - I improved performance by using a memoized fibonacci function.
 - The directions want challengers to use a pipe and not touch the fibonacci function.
-- You could probably use a separate memo function but pipes are better and flexible than memo functions.
+- You could probably use a separate memo function but pipes are better and more flexible than memo functions.

 ## Useful Resources